 Because procuring new equipment can lead to security vulnerabilities, formalizing the process makes sense.
 The need for a formal approach to evaluate systems and equipment gave rise to several sets of standards.
 The U.S. government created a series of computer security standards documents known as the Rainbow Series, so named because of the bold colors on the covers of the documents.
 The Red Book describes components of a trusted network infrastructure (TNI), and The Orange Book talks about maintaining access control and confidentiality in a classified system.
-Both books used a series of evaluated against these levels.
+Both books used a series of evaluative levels (C2, B3, and so on), and vendors had their products evaluated against these levels.
 The developers of the Rainbow Series formally called this classification system TCSEC.